 - Add polish,the extracts,eggs,honey,oil and milk.
 Stir together all the ingredients until the dough forms a ball.

 - Sprinkle flour on a kitchen counter,transfer the dough to the counter and knead (mix on medium speed with dough hook).
-Add more milk or flour ( 1 tsp each time)(I had to add roughly 1 tbsp extra flour) till you get a soft but not sticky dough ball.Knead for 10 minutes.
+Add more milk or flour ( 1 teaspoon each time)(I had to add roughly 1 tablespoon extra flour) till you get a soft but not sticky dough ball.Knead for 10 minutes.
 The dough should pass windowpan test.

 - Add the raisins and nuts(if using) to the dough and fold multiple times so that it is distributed evenly.

 - Transfer dough to a lightly oiled bowl.Coat the dough with oil by rolling.Cover with plastic wrap and let it rise in room temperature for about 90 minutes or till it doubles in size.